dudaerthal/dudaerthal/README.md

 -👋🏼Oi!
 Eu sou a Eduarda Erthal!

--🖥️Sou aluna de Informática no IFSul - Sapucaia do Sul.
+-🖥️Sou aluna de Informática no IFSul - Sapucaia do Sul, e estou no meu último ano!

--📚Esse perfil no GitHub vai conter os códigos para o meu TCC - Trabalho de Conclusão de Curso!

-"Mas Duda, o que é esse teu TCC?"

-Eu te explico!
-Vai ser uma aplicação web, feita em PHP, que cria e armazena referências bibliográficas nas normas da ABNT, para serem usadas pelos pesquisadores quando estiverem montando o seu trabalho final.
-Então, esse GitHub vai conter TODO o trabalho que for feito por mim e pela minha dupla, desde os passos iniciais na implementação do nosso projeto, até a versão da entrega final.

-Sinta-se à vontade para sugerir alterações, features, etc. Toda crítica construtiva é bem-vinda!

-Obrigada por ler, tenha um bom dia!

 <!---
 dudaerthal/dudaerthal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.